Array (Sequential Storage)

 Summary

-- Inserting an element in the middle (not at the end): .
+- Insert an element in the middle (not at the end):

-- Removing an element from the middle (not at the end): .
+- Remove an element from the middle (not the end):

-Some readers might ask, didn’t we discuss the operation of array expansion earlier?
-Expansion involves allocating new array space and copying data, which has a time complexity of .
-Why isn't this complexity included in the "addition" complexity?
+Some readers might ask: didn't we just discuss the array resizing operation?
+When an array expands, it needs to create a new space and copy data, which takes time.
+Why isn't this included in the "add" operation's complexity?

-Therefore, it is important to understand the principles rather than memorize concepts.
-Once you understand the principles, you can derive the concepts yourself.
+So, it is important to understand the principles, not just memorize the concepts.
+If you understand the principles, you can figure out the concepts by yourself.

 Dynamic Arrays

-Previously, we discussed the capabilities and limitations of static arrays.
-Now, let's talk about dynamic arrays.
-Dynamic arrays are an enhanced version of static arrays and are one of the most commonly used data structures in software development and algorithm challenges.
+We talked about static arrays and their limitations.
+Now let's talk about dynamic arrays.
+A dynamic array is an upgrade of the static array, and it is one of the most commonly used data structures in real software development and algorithm problems.

-Here are some simple examples of how dynamic arrays are used in different programming languages:
+Here are some ways to use dynamic arrays in different programming languages:

 // create a dynamic array